*UPDATED Jan 2021 with a revised goal setting sheet with new categories.

 But … what about your kids?
 My oldest son turned 6 a few weeks ago and we did his first “goal session”.
 We want him to learn this skill EARLY.

-I created a colorful worksheet you could use with your kids.
+I created a Kid Goal Setting Worksheet you could use with your kids.
 It worked great with mine and it was fun dreaming with him and talking about his 6 year-old ideas.
 I also included a “Thankfulness chart” and Questions to ask about the previous year.

 Let me know what you think!